RyanFrizzle22/HRM-Housing-project/README.md

 ![visualization4](img/viz-projects-by-community.png)

-“This visualization shows the distribution of active residential housing projects across communities in HRM.
-It helps identify where new supply is concentrated and whether development activity is occurring in the areas facing the greatest housing pressure.”
+This visualization shows the distribution of active residential housing projects across communities in HRM.
+It helps identify where new supply is concentrated and whether development activity is occurring in the areas facing the greatest housing pressure.

 ## Refined CLD Diagram